 It doesn’t take much more effort to make twice as much of a particular ferment as you need, as long as you have a fermentation vessel which is large enough.
 I encourage you to make more than you need so that you can gift some to others.
 The best gifts are the ones we make ourselves, and a Ball jar full of something fermented is a lovely gift of nutritional prosperity.
 Let others come to a dinner party with a bottle of fermented wine, you can bring the fermented veggies.
 If you infuse your ferment with intended generosity, you might just notice an improvement in taste too!

-10) Invest in a nice fermenting crock
+10) Invest in a nice fermenting crock or use an airlock

 Although it isn’t strictly necessary to have a true fermenting crock, having one will make your fermentation projects more foolproof.
-For years I used one gallon large mouth glass jars and did so quite successfully.
+For years I used a one gallon large mouth glass jar and did so quite successfully.
 Since getting a real fermenting crock, I have had nothing but successful projects.
 A real fermenting crock has a lip at the top which holds some water.
 The edge of the lid sits in this water which effectively acts as a seal, allowing gasses to escape while preventing any oxygen, mold spores or other microbes from entering.
 The right vessel can also be pretty sitting on your counter.
 I have been using this fermentation crock and love it.

 Thank you and as always, Happy fermenting!